 The secret for the key my-check-mk-key for this app

-If you do not have your tenant-ID at hand, find it by hovering over your login name in the pop-up help under Directory: default directory ….:
+If you do not have your tenant ID at hand, find it by hovering over your login name in the tooltip under Directory:

 You can see the subscription ID — for example on the Cost Management + Billing under My subscriptions.
 Note: Nowadays Microsoft does not display this ID as a hash, but instead as a human-readable name.
 You can use this new-style name in the usual way.

 Even though you are not dealing with a physical host in Azure, create a host for your Azure directory in Checkmk.
 The host name you can define at will.
 Important: Because Azure is a service and therefore does not have an IP address or DNS name (the special agent does the access itself), you must set the IP address family to No IP.

 It is best to save with Save & Finish at this point, because of course the service discovery cannot work yet.